rchu99/Java-/README.md

 ## Java Projects
-A compilation of self, homework, and sorting Java projects.
+A compilation of interested projects, sorting algorithims, and past Java homeworks.